surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

     with the required parameters to forward a remote socket to the client-host, so that fresh access tokens are available for processes on the server side.
-When not using `mccli`, the required parameters may easily be added to the ssh commandline.
+When not using `mccli`, the required parameters may easily be added to the ssh command line.
 - **Security Incident Support**: `motley-cue` supports an `admin` endpoint which allows authorised administrators (identified via OIDC `sub`+`iss`) to suspend or resume user accounts.
-This is intented for enabling CERT staff to quickly mitigate security incidents.
+This is intended for enabling CERT staff to quickly mitigate security incidents.

 ## Installation